Natural Glamour

 Make the most of every vertical inch.

-Henrybuilt’s utility storage and seating adds a gracious note and flows seamlessly into the kitchen, dissolving the boundary between the outdoor mudroom and the core of the home.
+Henrybuilt’s high-utility storage and integrated seating adds a gracious note and flows seamlessly into the kitchen, dissolving the boundary between the outdoor mudroom and the core of the home.

-This is reflected in the placement of, and demands on, the kitchen.
-And, its what led them to Henrybuilt.
-They needed a kitchen that performed.
-A finely tuned workshop and an ideal socializing space.
-One that could evolve and adjust - equally at home supporting a formal dinner and a tomato canning session.
-One that felt permanent and part of the environment.
+This is reflected in the placement, and demands, of the kitchen.
+And it’s what led them to Henrybuilt.
+They needed a kitchen that performs: a finely tuned workshop and an ideal socializing space—one that could evolve and adjust.
+It had to equally support an at-home formal dinner and a tomato-canning session.
+It had to feel permanent and like part of the environment.

 Small and his husband, George Mariella, drove the interior design.
-They chose materials that radiated sophistication while celebrating natural flaws - discolorations, earthiness, and patina.
+They chose materials that radiate sophistication while celebrating natural flaws—discolorations, earthiness, and patina.
 Hemlock ceilings.
 Richly veined marble.
 A rugged stone wall that anchors the living room and connects to the outdoors.
 Glamorous touches, like brass strips in the terrazzo floors, add a refined feel.

 They chose Henrybuilt’s iron and roasted walnut for the kitchen and all the integrated storage.
-“It was important that it feel textural,” says Small.
-“We wanted every room to feed you.
-To offer some surprises, but also feel part of one idea.”
+“It was important that it feels textural,” says Small.
+“We wanted every room to feed you—to offer some surprises but also feel like part of one idea.”

 A NATURAL HAUTE COUTURE